CommanderTurtle/librarian/README.md

 ## License

-Apache-2.0.
-Librarian is derived from Understory by Anirban Kar.
-See [`NOTICE`](NOTICE) for attribution and [`LICENSE`](LICENSE) for the complete license.
+AGPLv3.0 - Librarian is a modified and relicensed derivitive from Understory by Anirban Kar, designed as a native Hermes MCP.
+See
+[`NOTICE`](NOTICE) for attribution and [`LICENSE`](LICENSE) for the complete license.